unfrl/dug/README.md

 The project was developed in VSCode so the debugger profiles that I have used are available if you're also using VSCode.

+The commands to build an optimized executable vary depending on the platform but are all available in the [.drone.yml](.ci/.drone.yml) file.
+Here is the one to build the linux-x64 executable as an example:

+`dotnet publish -r linux-x64 -c Release -p:PublishSingleFile=true -p:PublishTrimmed=true -p:PublishReadyToRun=true --self-contained true -o publish ./cli`

 ### Testing

 There is currently fairly limited testing, what does exist uses the [BATS](https://github.com/sstephenson/bats) tool.